-There the chapter ends.
-I cannot well say how faithful my memory of it was.
-I think there were few surprises when I reread the novel, more than twenty years after the first time.
-There were plenty of scenes that I had not remembered; but I think the general feeling was more or less the same.
+When I reread Wouk's novel, more than twenty years after the first time, there were few surprises.
+Though there were plenty of scenes that I had not remembered, the general feeling was more or less the same.

 An incident that I had remembered from the beginning, an ill-fated excursion to Long Island, turned out to be not so near the beginning.